oat-sa/taohub-articles/forge/Rest.md

     Difficulty: easy

-How to add rest services on top of my custom tao extension I wrote ?
+How to add rest services on top of my custom TAO extension I wrote ?
 --------------------------------------------------------------------

 You will need to add a rest controller extending the rest convenience built in TAO and to implement the four commands from REST.<br/>